Chelsea NYC: FIT, Flowers, Floating Gardens, Figures, and the Cool Cambria Hotel

 Roofdeck, Cambria Chelsea Hotel, NYC

 Americans seem to be discovering it, too, as evidenced by a huge private party on the day I checked in, thrown by locals on the hotel’s Rooftop Bar.
-This perch, offering a birds eye view of this slice of NY, draws sun soakers on warm summer days.
+This perch, offering a bird’s eye view of this slice of NY, draws sun soakers on warm summer days.

 Cambria Chelsea Guestroom, NYC

 The Cambria/Chelsea is tall and very narrow.
 There are only 8 rooms per floor.
 One would imagine that at this scale, guest rooms would be pod-small.
-But each clean, modern, bright, minimalist styled chamber is actually spacious by Manhattan breadbox standards, especially for the price.
+But each clean, modern, bright, minimalist-styled chamber is actually spacious by Manhattan breadbox standards, especially for the price.

-Rooms, in a handsome grey and wood palette, feature hardwood floors, large flat-screen TVs, “Designs Within Reach” like seating, smoked glass top desks with ergonomic chairs, leather ottomans, decadently comfy quilted-leather headboard beds topped with a pillowy duvets, and vibrantly colored poster-sized canvas photos for pop.
+Rooms, in a handsome grey and wood palette, feature hardwood floors, large flat-screen TVs, “Designs Within Reach” like seating, smoked glass top desks with ergonomic chairs, leather ottomans, decadently comfy quilted-leather headboard beds topped with pillowy duvets, and vibrantly colored poster-sized canvas photos for pop.

 Weekend Getaways In New York City